Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 show cartoon util.cbc color yellow, 4G6M_matched

-Let us then superimpose all models on the reference structure:
+Let us then superimpose all models onto the reference structure:

 Let’s now check if the active residues which we have defined (the paratope and epitope) are actually part of the interface.
 In the PyMOL command window type: